Player Ratings: Arsenal 2-0 Spurs

 Shkodran Mustafi 9 – Likewise, the German didn’t allow Tottenham as much as a sniff at goal, and also scored the opening goal with a good header.
 Made a couple of good blocks too.

-Nacho Monreal 8 – None of Tottenham’s front three made any impact on this game as Arsenal had them in their pocket.
+Nacho Monreal 8 – None of Tottenham’s front three made any impact on this game as Arsenal had them in their pocket all afternoon.

 Héctor Bellerín 7 – Comfortable game at wingback as Ben Davies never offered much threat.
-The one time the Tottenham wingback did Héctor Bellerín was slow to get across to him which led to Christian Eriksen hitting the outside of the post.
+The one time Héctor Bellerín was slow to get across to Davies led to Christian Eriksen hitting the outside of the post.
 The Spaniard was played in down the wing by Aaron Ramsey in the first half but as per usual his cross failed to pick out a teammate.

 Aaron Ramsey 8 – Was disciplined in his central midfield role today in that Aaron Ramsey didn’t venture forward too frequently leaving space for the counter attack.
 Won the ball back on a number of occasions too.